QuocTrung810/Practical_Exercises/Programming_Methodology/Topic_02/README.md

 ## **2. Conditional Structures**

-In [Topic](../Topic_01/), we presented a basic form of conditional structure, called if-else.
+In [Topic 01](../Topic_01/), we presented a basic form of conditional structure, called if-else.
 Now, we study a new approach, when we have many cases in making decision with one condition (may contain more than one Boolean expression).
 Instead of defining many if-else statements, we can use `switch` structure, as follows:

 ```C
 switch(expression){